guard/listen/README.md

 <a name="fallback"/>
 ### Polling fallback

-When the OS-specific adapter doesn't work the Listen gem automatically falls back to the polling adapter.
+When a OS-specific adapter doesn't work the Listen gem automatically falls back to the polling adapter.
-Here some things to try to avoiding this fallback:
+Here are some things you could try to avoid the polling fallback:

 * [Update your Dropbox client](http://www.dropbox.com/downloading) (if used).
 * Increase latency.
 (Please [open an issue](https://github.com/guard/listen/issues/new) if you think that default is too low.)
 * Move or rename the listened folder.
 * Update/reboot your OS.

-If it still falling back, feel free to [open an issue](https://github.com/guard/listen/issues/new) (and be sure to give all details).
+If you application keeps using the polling-adapter and you can't figure out why, feel free to [open an issue](https://github.com/guard/listen/issues/new) (and be sure to give all the details).

 ## Development [![Dependency Status](https://gemnasium.com/guard/listen.png?branch=master)](https://gemnasium.com/guard/listen)